randym32/Anki.Vector.Documentation/documents/software-design/quiet mode.md

 It *QuietModeEmergencyModeGoHome* see [power management](power management.md)
-for a description emergency mode.
+for a description of emergency mode.

 The *BeQuietAnims* behavior is used to trigger the *Feedback_BeQuiet* animation, and lowers the Vector's drowsy head, using the *PutHeadDownInternal* behavior.